hhsu15/shinx/README.md

 ## Host documentation on github page

-After you push your docs dir to the repo,
+After you push your docs dir to the repo, create a branch called `gh-pages`.

+Then just copy everything in the `_build` folder into this branch' root directory, once that's done,

 1. Go to the github repo -> `settings` -> Github Pages
-2. Select from the dropdown: main - docs
+2. Select from the dropdown: main -> root # since we move everythin in the root
+3. Save it and it will take a few minutes to deploy to url.

+Refer to the Makefile for on-going auto-deplopy